Home > About Us > Iran Nomad Tours > Concerns

 Preserving nomadic heritage can be achieved if and only if we make them known to the world and give them a sense of ‘WHO THEY REALLY ARE’ and how their lifestyle, customs, and culture are appreciated worldwide.
-Therefore, we take small groups of responsible travelers to the nomads, especially in kuch time.
-By small we really mean small; a group of 3 or at most 4, because we’re conscious of the effects we may have on the nomads’ lifestyle which is in harmony with nature.
+Therefore, we take small groups of responsible travelers to the nomads, especially in Kooch (transhumance) time.
+By small we mean really small; a group of 3 or at most 4, because we’re conscious of the effects we may have on the nomads’ lifestyle which is in harmony with nature.
 Meanwhile, we are learning & documenting the nomads’ in-depth knowledge of nature, and conducting some projects to share them with the world.

 In order for the nomads to be sustainable, they need to be self-reliant.
-And, in order to be self-reliant, beside their worthwhile nomadic knowledge, they need to be armed with some novel skills, codes of behavior & principles.
+And, in order to be self-reliant, besides their worthwhile nomadic knowledge, they need to be armed with novel skills, codes of behavior & principles.
 For example, how to make a connection with travelers as their local guides.
 That’s why we are here to facilitate the process.

 The nomads practice ranching in a humane and sustainable way.
-The main staple in the nomads’ diet is dairy products like milk, cheese, whey, yogurt and Doogh.
+The main staple in the nomads’ diet is dairy products like milk, cheese, whey, yogurt, and Doogh.
 This means the nomads rarely consume red meat and the only time that they kill a sheep or goat is after the animal has lived a long life.
-In contrary to industrial livestock farming, the animals raised by nomads get to enjoy grazing on natural grass and wild flowers and they live a long life side by side with their shepherds.
+In contrary to industrial livestock farming, the animals raised by nomads get to enjoy grazing on natural grass and wildflowers and they live a long life side by side with their shepherds.